 When your foot first strikes the ground, the majority of your foot placement should be under your hips.
 Landing too far forward or in front of your hips is more likely to strain your lower leg muscles.

-In most cases, aiming to land towards the center of your foot, or running with a midfoot strike, will help minimize the stress on your lower leg muscles to reduce your chance of injury.
+In most cases, aiming to land towards the center of your foot, or running with a midfoot strike, will help minimize the stress on your lower leg muscles to reduce your chance of injury or heel spurs.

 In order to evaluate your own foot strike and maintain proper running form, you’ll need to understand each of the three styles of foot strikes.